link-er/seminar_UDL_wise2526/docs/reports/week04_ch8_9.md

 The model is then trained for **6000 steps (150 epochs)** using **SGD** (**S**tochastic **G**radient **D**escent) as a learning algorithm with a learning rate of **0.1** and a batch-size of **100**.
 After the training process, we tested our trained model on **1000** extra examples from the dataset.

 ![Train-Test-Error-Loss](../images/PerfMNIST1DResults.svg)

+In figure (a), we can see that the training error decreases as the training proceeds (the training data is classified *perfectly* after around **4000 training steps**).
+The testing error, however, decreases as well but to about **40%** and does not drop below it.<br>
+In figure(b), the training loss also decreases continuously towards zero as the training proceeds.
+The testing loss, on the other hand, decreases at first but suddenly starts going up after around **1500 training steps** reaching higher values than before.<br>
+=> Our model is making the same mistakes but with increasing confidence and this will decrease the probability of correct answers, and therefore increase the negative log-likelihood<br>
+=> Our model has then **memorized** the training data but **does not generalize well** on the testing data

 **II - Sources of error:**